elixr-games/elics/docs/architecture/entity.md

 # Entity Class

-The `Entity` class in EliCS is a core component of the ECS architecture, representing individual objects or actors within your application.
+The **Entity** class in EliCS is a core component of the ECS architecture, representing individual objects or actors within your application.
 It serves as a container for multiple components, enabling dynamic interactions and behaviors.

 ## Features

 - **Component Management**: Facilitates adding, accessing, and removing components to and from entities.
 - **Lifecycle Handling**: Manages the entity's active state and provides functionality for its destruction.
-- **Query Integration**: Integrates seamlessly with query mechanisms for effective entity processing.
+- **Query Integration**: Seamlessly integrates with query mechanisms for effective entity filtering and processing.
-- **Vector Views**: Provides optimized access to array-like data in components, reducing memory overhead for operations like reading vectors.
+- **Vector Views**: Offers optimized access to array-like component data, enhancing performance when working with vector information.

-## Entity Pooling
+## Implementation Overview

-Entities are managed efficiently through an entity pooling system handled by the `EntityManager`.
-This internal mechanism optimizes performance and resource utilization by reusing entity instances.

-### How It Works

-- **Entity Creation**: When a new entity is requested, the `EntityManager` first checks its pool of available entities.
-- **Reusing Entities**: If the pool has available entities, it reactivates one and returns it, avoiding the overhead of creating a new instance.
-- **New Entities**: If no entities are available in the pool, a new entity is created and provided.
-- **Entity Destruction**: When an entity is destroyed, it's not immediately discarded.
-Instead, it's returned to the entity pool for future reuse.

-This approach significantly reduces the performance cost associated with frequently creating and destroying entities, especially in applications with a high turnover of entities.
+Under the hood, entities are managed through an efficient pooling mechanism implemented by the **EntityManager**.
+When a new entity is requested via the `World.createEntity()` method, the system first checks an internal pool to reuse an existing inactive entity, reducing the performance cost associated with frequent creation and destruction.
+When an entity is destroyed using the `destroy()` method, it is not immediately discarded but instead returned to the pool, ensuring minimal garbage collection overhead and improved runtime performance.
+Additionally, the use of BitSet masks for component management and cached vector views for component data access further optimizes entity operations.

 ## Usage

+The following examples illustrate how to create, manage, and destroy entities within your ECS-powered application.

 ### Creating an Entity